Aeroraven/Aria/readme.md

 None of third party libraries which directly encapsulate WebGL interfaces are adopted.

-None of reactive front-end frameworks, like react or angular, are used.
+None of reactive front-end frameworks, like react, vue or angular, are used.

-## All Demos
+## I. All Demos

 Here are all demos implemented in this repository